ecampo12/2024_advent_of_code/README.md

 - I will try to not post my puzzle input, so you will have to get your own.

 - python solutions were written in python 3.12.3, and may not work on older versions.

+- Kotlin solutions were written in Kotlin 2.1.0